natlogica/hundred-days/r1-log.md

 ### R1D10
 Using functions with outputs is the topic for today.
 The 'return' keyword is needed to get output from a function.
 For example, `output = function()` as a way to store this within a variable.
 We can use the string.title() method to convert mixed-case entries into title-case entries.
 Multiple returns can be used within a function to escape if certain criteria are not met.
 Use triple quotation marks to make multiline comments or create docstrings.
 Finally, the project today was to create a functioning calculator that could return the result of an addition, subtration, division or multiplication query.

+### R1D11
+Today's focus is to build a capstone project that incorporates all the concepts we have used so far.
+The goal is to create a blackjack card game.
+At the moment, it is a text only game, but it uses the standard mechanics of the card game, working toward (but not exceeding) a sum of 21.